Various Scenes Explored in this Post

 “Am I so screwed up that I'd rock each and every one of those 1977 cars!
 The Malibu - yes.
 The LTD II Brougham Hardtop - Yes.
 The Grand Marquis - Definitely Yes!
 Oh, but the daddy of them all, that 9 Passenger Squire Wagon, even in that light blue color.... wow.
 Of course, back in 1981, I was just making $18,000 per year, with a mortgage.”

-In my opinion, this dealership would have been just one of many if not for a charismatic character and master salesman Linn Burton who would seem to drill the dealerships’ address into the listeners’ eardrums for decades to come.
 Burton was the voice for the dealership TV shows like WGN-Ch.
 9's ‘Creature Features’ that were typical late night broadcasts.
-According to a 1988 Chicago Tribune article about him, “As contradictory as it may seem, Burton, who for years was a master of the 'ad lib' in 18 to 20 minute LIVE commercials who was a stickler for rehearsing when he had a script.
-As he put it, 'every word is there for a purpose and has to be said a certain way'.
-In the 1940's when he was an announcer on WAIT radio the 'other announcers would laugh at me for rehearsing so much', he said.
+According to a 1988 Chicago Tribune article about him, “As contradictory as it may seem, Burton, who for years was a master of the 'ad lib' in 18 to 20 minute LIVE [not taped] commercials.
+He was a stickler for rehearsing his script.
+As he put it, "every word is there for a purpose and has to be said a certain way".
+In the 1940's when he was an announcer on W.A.I.T radio the 'other announcers would laugh at me for rehearsing so much', Burton said.
 So I would go into the men`s room to rehearse.
-The son of a Methodist minister, Burton said his gift of gab comes naturally.
-I sort of became a minister, preaching, `Come unto me all you who want to save money’.
+The son of a Methodist minister, Burton said his gift of gab.
+I sort of became a minister, preaching, "Come unto me all you who want to save money".

 In pure marketing terms it's called ‘externality’ – the art of making the buyer feel that with that purchase of that particular product the buyer will feel better off buying it then walking away.
 To the general public Linn Burton was Bert Weinman Ford or in other words Bert Weinman Ford was an public extension of Linn Burton.